elanetto/FED1-PE1-elanetto/README.md

 Creating a blog with JavaScript.
 Currently working on the Register page.

-This project is currently under production, and will be done in August of 2024.
+This project is currently under production, and will be done in September of 2024.